Admington Hall: Photo by Clive Nichols

 Please remember that many of our exhibitors don't have card facilities, so don't forget to bring plenty of cash with you!
 Please also read down the page for important information about admission. parking, accessibility and the arrangements for the admission of dogs.

 Visiting our Fairs

 With the exception of The Bishops' Palace in Wells, there is free parking on site at each of our events.
 Parking for The Bishops' Palace is at the public car parks in the City Centre.
 In some cases there may be a walk between the parking and the garden/fair - where this is significant we try to organise pick up points to which you can drive and collect your purchases at the end of your visit.
 More details on event parking may be found on the Fair's own page.

 Our fairs are held in a range of gardens, many of which are of a historic nature or which are private gardens not normally open to the public.
 There may be steps or uneven surfaces that make some areas of the gardens more difficult to access for disabled visitors.
-Each of our Fair pages includes full details regarding accessibility, but if you have specific questions please contact us for advice in advance of your visit if this may be an issue for you.
-Disabled parking and/or a drop off point are available at every fair.
+Each of our Fair pages includes full details regarding accessibility, but if you have specific questions please contact us.

 Dogs are permitted at some, but not all, of our fairs and gardens.
 Please check the page for the individual fair for the arrangements at that event.
 Where dogs are admitted, they must be well-behaved and kept on a short lead at all times.